 Eleanor Lloyd Productions is delighted to manage UK and International licensing on behalf of acclaimed company Peepolykus.

-Please note: for all amateur rights, please contact Nick Hern Books.
+Please note: for all amateur rights for THE HOUND OF THE BASKERVILLES only, please contact Nick Hern Books.

 The Hound of the Baskervilles

 Sir Arthur Conan Doyle’s most celebrated Sherlock Holmes story gets a gloriously funny makeover in this ‘wonderfully barking spoof’ (Daily Telegraph) for a cast of three actors playing multiple roles.